jisotalo/shelly-porssisahko/README.md

 ## In English

-This is a script to control relay by electric spot price for Shelly products (especially Shelly Plus 1PM) with web-based user interface.
+This is a script to control relay by Nordpool electric spot prices for Shelly products (especially Shelly Plus 1PM) with web-based user interface.

 At the moment it's available only in Finnish and the spot price is queried for Finland.
 However other Nordpool countries would be trivial to add.